isomerpages/mlaw-corp/news/public-consultations/_posts/2016-10-21-public-consultation-on-proposed-amendments-to-the-compaines-act-to-strengthen-singapore-as-an-international-center-for-debt-restructuring.md

  * the adoption of the UNCITRAL Model Law on Cross-Border Insolvency (see **Clauses 7 & 9**)

  * the abolition of the general ring-fencing rule in the winding up of foreign companies.
-Ring-fencing however will be retained for specific financial institutions, such as banks and insurance companies (see **Clause 8).
+Ring-fencing however will be retained for specific financial institutions, such as banks and insurance companies (see **Clause 8**).

 **Public Consultation**

 {:start="6"}
-6. The Ministry of Law invites interested parties to provide their views and feedback on the Companies (Amendment) Bill (see [Annex A](/files/news/public-consultations/2016/10/CAB.pdf)).
+6. The Ministry of Law invites interested parties to provide their views and feedback on the Companies (Amendment) Bill (see [Annex A(PDF, 0.2MB)](/files/news/public-consultations/2016/10/CAB.pdf)).
 The consultation period is from 21 October 2016 to 2 December 2016.
 All views and feedback may be sent in electronic form or hard copy form to the address below:

 Ministry of Law
 Policy Advisory Division